CESNET/du-docs/docs/jupyterhub.md

 brno8 | brno9-ceitec | budejovice1 | du-cesnet | praha2-natur
 liberec3-tul | ostrava1 | ostrava2-archive | pruhonice1-ibot | praha5-elixir
 plzen1 | plzen4-ntis

+## Resources
+Each user on JupyterHub can use certain amount of memory and CPU.
+You are guaranteed **1G of RAM** and **1 CPU**.
+Resource limits represent a hard limit on the resources available.
+There are **256G of RAM** and **32 CPU** limits placed which means you can't use more than 256G of RAM and 32 CPUs for that specific instance.

+It is possible to utilize GPU in your notebook.
+Using GPU requires particular setting (e.g. drivers, configuration) so it can be really used only in Tensorflow image with GPU support.
+You can request at most 2 whole GPUs.

 ## Named servers
 In the top left corner, go to `File &rarr; Hub Control Panel`.
 Fill in the `Server name` and click on `Add new server`, you will be presented with input form page.